STARSAirAmbulance/stars-shadcn-preset/README.md

 Design logic:

-- **Light mode** is "paper and ink": Misty White is the page, Midnight Blue is text and the primary action, Saving Grey lineage provides borders / inputs / secondary surfaces, and Hopeful Blue appears only as a tint for hover/selected (`accent`, `sidebar-accent`) and as the focus ring.
+- **Light mode** is "paper and ink": Misty White is the page, Midnight Blue is text and the primary action, colours derived from Saving Grey provide borders / inputs / secondary surfaces, and Hopeful Blue appears only as a tint for hover/selected (`accent`, `sidebar-accent`) and as the focus ring.
 Cards are near-white so they lift off the mist.